-Students have access to a multimedia room which helps develop all four skills for GCSE and promotes autonomous learning by using websites such as www.aprender.org.uk
+Students have access to a multimedia room which helps develop all four skills for GCSE and promotes autonomous learning by using websites such as Memrise and Language Nut.

 Candidates for the new Spanish GCSE will either be entered at Foundation or Higher level.
 All exams will take place at the end of the two year course and students will be tested on all four skills.
 The four skills will have an equal weighting (25% each).
 Our exam board is Edexcel.